The Lifecycle Stage of Your Nonprofit: Why it Matters

 It is often said that the success or failure of an organization, program, or project is directly tied to board governance.
 Although “good governance” is the topic of hundreds of books, many nonprofit still struggle to apply these ideas.
 Here you will be equipped with the “blueprints” and tools for sustainable success.
 You learn how to make good governance a valued, institutional, structural norm.
 You will leave with 10+ practical “next steps” to improve board governance.Sara Higgins, Katlyn Straub, Julie Brezicha

 Billions of dollars flow through nonprofits into communities of color, yet less than 5% of nonprofit leaders racially reflect the communities they serve.
+It is time to address the racial gap in nonprofit leadership.
+This workshop will equip you with tools for creating a more diverse, equitable, and inclusive culture within your nonprofit organization.
 We will examine the impact of this racial leadership gap, explore ways to mine expertise and proficiencies in communities being served, and offer powerful insights for creating an authentic, diverse, equitable, and inclusive culture within your organization.
-You’ll leave ready to reframe the narrative of the underserved, recruit and diversify leadership, and create an organizational culture of diversity, equity, AND inclusion.Pamela J. Oakes
+You’ll leave ready to identify sources for recruiting leaders of color, reframe your own organization mission statement and/or strategy using asset-based vocabulary, and articulate the benefits of inclusiveness.Pamela J. Oakes

 Build Transgender Cultural Competency Into Your Organization